dyong0/spa-jquery/README.md

-# This repo is unmaintained
+# This repository is unmaintained
-I Suggest that you use React + Redux + fetch with WebPack and Grunt in ES6.
+I recommend React + Redux + fetch with WebPack and Gulp in ES6.
-And please stop using jQuery..

 # SPA jQuery
 Simple SPA js framework based on [jQuery](http://jquery.com).